Seldom: An Anonymity Network with Selective Deanonymization: Oblivious Authentication

 \section{Oblivious Authentication}

-As a foundation for \name, we design an \emph{oblivious authentication protocol} for onion routing.
-It authenticates a client to an exit relay without revealing its identity.
-Clients have to obtain \emph{temporal IP~certificates} (Section~\ref{sec:client-cert}) before being able to establish a circuit (Section~\ref{sec:handshake}) such that exit relays are guaranteed that any outgoing traffic can be irrefutably linked to the client (Section~\ref{sec:handshake:traffic}).
+\name is built upon an \emph{oblivious authentication protocol} integrated into onion routing.
+This protocol authenticates a client to an exit relay without revealing its identity.
+Clients have to obtain \emph{temporal IP~certificates} (Section~\ref{sec:client-cert}) before being able to establish a circuit (Section~\ref{sec:handshake}) so that exit relays are convinced that any outgoing traffic can be irrefutably linked to the client (Section~\ref{sec:handshake:traffic}).
 In Appendix~\ref{app:extension}, we detail how we integrate this protocol with the existing Tor handshake.